 Penelope Mendonça is an independent graphic facilitator and artist with more than twenty years experience of engagement and development work within the private, public and third sectors.
 Using process design, meeting facilitation techniques, graphic recording and illustration, Pen supports a diverse range of organisations, communities, adults and children to listen, reflect, find creative solutions and agree a vision or plan.
 She is a skilled facilitator, experienced in work with senior managers and policy makers as well as front line staff, campaigning groups and those whose voices are rarely heard.

 Pen trained in graphic facilitation techniques with Grove Consultants International in 2000.
 Since then she has developed a significant body of highly original work tailoring her practice to meet the needs of each unique project.
-Her artwork, writing, storytelling and animation have been used widely in publications and websites on care, personalisation, disability and age.
+Her artwork, writing, storytelling and animation have been used widely in publications and websites on care, personalisation, disability and age, and translated in to numerous languages.

 Prior to setting up her own business Pen worked as a National Officer for a large disability charity.
 She has a background in mental health, learning disability and older people’s services, she has provided direct support to people as well as managed care services, and even cleaned some of them!
 Pen is committed to co-production, person-centred approaches and social inclusion.

 Pen is currently completing a practice-based PhD at Central Saint Martins, University of the Arts, London.
 She has an MSc in Citizenship Studies (Birkbeck, University of London), a BA (Hons) Fine Art (Chelsea, University of the Arts London) and a Diploma in Parks and Recreation Management (Lincoln University, NZ).
 Born in New Zealand, Pen has worked in India, the Middle East and the UK.